Karl Georg von Raumer

 Karl Georg von Raumer (9 April 1783 – 2 June 1865) was a German geologist and educator.

 Biography

-Raumer was born in Wörlitz.
+Raumer was born in Wörlitz, in Anhalt-Dessau.
 He was educated at the universities of Göttingen and Halle, and at the mining academy in Freiberg as a student of Abraham Gottlob Werner.
 In 1811 he became professor of mineralogy at Breslau, and two years later, participated in the German Campaign of 1813.
 In 1819 he relocated as a professor to the University of Halle, then in 1827 settled at the University of Erlangen as a professor of natural history and mineralogy.
 Raumer died in Erlangen.